 Students can register their parties and social gatherings through the Party Registry System form on Blugold Connect +.
 Registering your party grants you the opportunity to receive a phone call warning from the police in the event that noise complaints are received in the area for your party.
 After receiving a call, the tenants of the registered party will have a 20-minute window to get all party guests to quiet down and vacate the premises.

-All parties must be registered 24 hours before they start.
+All parties MUST be registered 48 hours before they start.

 Tips for Safer Partying